vamshithallapalli/OOPs/Readme.md

 ### Destructor
 - A method called automatically when an object is destroyed.
   _Note: Destructors are essential in C++ for resource management._
+- When the scope ends the constructors will die, and destructors will call in reverse order of constructor called

 ### Access Modifiers
 - **Public**: Accessible everywhere.
 Used for global access.